rubysg/singapore/README.md

 ### MRT and Buses

 - Google
-- Singapore Changi Airport has a MRT station at Terminal ?, and it takes about 45 min to get into town.
+- Singapore Changi Airport has a MRT station at Terminal 2 and it takes about 45 min to get into town.

 MRTs are crowded during peak hours.

+But MRTs are frequent, safe and clean (as are the buses).
+Always a good option.

 ## Food